RAF Honington: Royal Air Force use

-IX Squadron flew the first RAF bombing raid of the Second World War on 4 September 1939 flying a mission against the Kriegsmarine in the Baltic resulting in the loss of two Wellingtons.
+IX Squadron flew the first RAF bombing raid of the Second World War on 4 September 1939 flying a sortie against the Kriegsmarine in the Baltic resulting in the loss of two Wellingtons.

 In July 1940, No. 311 (Czech) Squadron RAF formed at Honington with Wellingtons, later moving to RAF East Wretham in November 1940.

 Then, in May 1941, a Wellington returning from a night trip attempted to land at Honington with its wheels retracted.
 It skidded to one side and crashed into the main bomb dump where it burst into flames.
 Group Captain J. A. Gray and Squadron Leader J. A. McCarthy, the station medical officer, were the first on the scene of the crash.
-Both entered the burning aircraft in an attempt to rescue the crew who were trapped and, between them, two crew-members were saved.
-For this gallantry, both officers were awarded the George Medal.
+Both entered the burning aircraft in an attempt to rescue the crew who were trapped and, between them, they saved two crew-members.
+For their gallantry, both officers were awarded the George Medal.

 United States Army Air Forces use

 In June 1942, the airfield was transferred to the USAAF and was upgraded to a Class A Bomber base.
 Honington was assigned USAAF designation Station 375.